 The best way tois to prevent them from happening in the first place.
-Be sure to schedule a dentist appointment for your child every six months for a professional teeth cleaning and dental exam.
+Be sure to schedule a dentist appointment for your child every six months for professional teeth cleaning and dental exam.
 Your dentist examines your child’s teeth and takes dental x-rays to detect cavities.
 That way, a cavity can be caught and treated while in its early stages.

 Help Children Overcome Dental Fear

 A fear of the dentist can be made worse when your child has a cavity.
 While the idea of having your tooth drilled into is never pleasant, it’s even worse for children with dental phobia.
 If your child has dental anxiety, you may want to ask about sedation dentistry for children.